opxarch/Qin/README.md

 3. mixer: Multiple-ways audio mixing with a simple clip.
 4. audiosys: Audio interface system.

+5. memory: memory management unit.

-5. samples/cmp: a compiler for the sample library, which generates the file Qin supports.
+6. samples/cmp: a compiler for the sample library, which generates the file Qin supports.

 Features
 ---